infretis/infentory/water_dissociation/lammps/README.md

 ```
 If you get an error you may not have enough data yet, or infretis wrote to another file `infretis_data_X.txt` where X is some number.

 Gnuplot the crossing probability in `wham/Pcross.txt`.
 Use `set logscale y; set xrange [1:8]` before plotting to get a nicer view.
-This is the probability of reaching an order parameter value of x given that we start in state A (purely water).
+This is the probability of reaching an order parameter value of $\lambda$ given that we start with pure water.
 Write down the lowest y-value, which we call $P_{tot}$.

 Also, plot the `wham/runav_flux.txt` and write down the last value, which we call $f$.
 To get the rate $v$ in units of nanoseconds $^{-1}$, use the formula